rishabhsingh1-ksu/rishabhsingh1-ksu/README.md

- -  How to reach me at rishabhsingh1@ksu.edu
+ - Reach out to me at  rishabhsingh1@ksu.edu